 We came around a corner and all of a sudden there was a tree across the trail.
-Without hesitation, the horse jumped up on the bank at the side of the trail to the windfallI was swiped off and the horse, free of my weight, immediately took off up the trail, its reins hanging down in frontI couldn’t leave the horse overnight with the reins hanging down like that, so I was forced to run the up to the pasture to where the horses were grazing, to remove th.
+Without hesitation, the horse I was on jumped up on the bank at the side of the trail to avoid the windfall.
+I was swiped off, and the horse, free of my weight, immediately took off up the trail, its reins hanging down in front.
+I knew I couldn’t leave the horse overnight with the reins hanging down like that, so I was forced to run the remaining few kilometres up to the pasture to where the horses were grazing, to remove those reins.
 That shit horse was hard to catch, but I finally got the bridle off and headed back to camp.
 That was one long day.

-After all the guests had left on the train, Bill decided that we should ride back to his home rather than loading all the horses on the train.
-So Bill, his three children and one of their friendsall of whom were in their early teens, eighteen head of horses and rode back up over Rogers Pass, down to Bear Creek, up the Beaver, Grizzly and Copperstain, and along the ridge to Duncan Pass.
-We couldn’t the mountains south of there with the horses, so we backtracked a bit.
+After the trip, when all the guests had left on the train, Bill decided that we should ride back to his home rather than loading all the horses on the train again.
+So Bill, his three children and one of their friends (all of whom were in their early teens), eighteen head of horses and I rode back up over Rogers Pass, down to Bear Creek, up the rivers Beaver, Grizzly and Copperstain, and along the ridge to Duncan Pass.
+We couldn’t access the mountains south of there with the horses, so we backtracked a bit.
 We went up and over Bald Mountain and then followed the Spillamacheen River all the way down to the Columbia River.
 After crossing the Columbia, we headed up the western slopes of the Rockies until we reached Bill’s hunting ground near Kootenay Crossing.
-The ride was more than and took two weeks.
+The ride was more than 320 kilometres and took slightly longer than two weeks.

--p near Duncan Pass, I saw my first grizzly bear.the unsaddled horses cross a creek and then run up onto a ridge the wind blowing through their manes and tailsThe Purcell Mountains behind them Great Glacier hanging down.
+One beautiful, blue-sky day up near Duncan Pass, I was riding at the back of the pack enjoying the fall colours in the ground vegetation that surrounded us.
+In the distance, I saw my first grizzly bear.
+A short time later, I watched the unsaddled horses cross a creek and then run up onto a ridge in front of me, the wind blowing through their manes and tails.
+The Purcell Mountains rose up behind them with the Great Glacier hanging down between.
 The whole scene took my breath away.
-Up until th I had assumed I would eventually head back to Austria to live, but there on that skyline, at that moment, looking at those horses and the mountains behind, I decided Canada was the place for me.
-This was where I wDuring that next winter I skied a lot in Banff and Kimberly and befriended a guy by the name of Sam Warmington.
+Up until then, I had assumed I would eventually head back to Austria to live, but there on that skyline, at that moment, looking at those horses and the mountains behind, I decided Canada was the place for me.
+This was where I would stay.

+During that next winter I skied a lot in Banff and Kimberly, and befriended a guy by the name of Sam Warmington.
 He owned a ski shop in Kimberly.
-We talk about what type of work I should and what I would most like to do.
-I would like to have a ski shop like his and he replied, “ah that’s a good idea.
+We talked about what type of work I should pursue and what I would most like to do.
+I admitted that I would like to have a ski shop like his and he replied, “Yah that’s a good idea.
 Why don’t you?”

-e where I should The Lake Louise Ski Area was in operation and it needed a ski instructor, as well as a ski shop.
-Blairmore, in the Crowsnest, was another place.
-Finally there w Vernon JasperI had driven to the Columbia Icefields area of Jasper National Park once the summer and had looked around a little bit.
-I was impressed with the mountains there and so I decided on Jasper.
+We discussed several good options in regards to where I should open a shop.
+The Lake Louise Ski Area was in operation and it needed a ski instructor, as well as a ski shop.
+Blairmore, in the Crowsnest Pass, was another place to consider.
+Finally, there was Vernon or Jasper.
+I had driven to the Columbia Icefields area of Jasper National Park once in the summer and had looked around a little bit.
+I was impressed with the mountains there and so in the end, I decided on Jasper.